jbacardit-uz/idp-iothub-connection-examples/node-red/README.md

 ## Get user token

 Once you have inserted your credentials, you must authenticate and get your token.
-The *user authentication* example makes the following request with the credentials provided:
+The *user authentication* example makes the following request with the provided credentials:

 ```zsh
 curl -X 'POST' \